Investor relations technology stack checklist

-On the other hand, firms that actively seek and implement the right tools will enjoy benefits in many areas.
+On the other hand, firms that actively seek and implement the right tools for relationship building and investor relations will enjoy benefits in many areas.

-A capital-markets-specific tool enables you to indicate investor communication preferences (email, LP portal, USPS) as part of your investor services workflow.
-This is essential, as how you reach out to investors can have a major impact on how receptive they are to your messaging.
+A capital-markets-specific tool enables you to indicate investor communication preferences as part of your investor services workflow.
+This is essential, as to how you reach out to investors can have a major impact on how receptive they are to your messaging.

-A CRM like Altvia also helps your team build reports and segment lists based on factors like:
+A platform like Altvia helps your team build reports and segment lists based on factors like:

 - Investors who are committed to a specific fund